 - Nouvelle Vague icon Jean-Luc Godard’s latest, Notre Musique, is divided into three segments along the lines of Dante’s The Divine Comedy: “Hell,” featuring a war-and-carnage montage; “Purgatory,” with Godard as himself, headed to an arts conference in Sarajevo, where he meets with a variety of people and where the Israeli-Palestinian conflict is a key topic of discussion; and “Heaven,” a brief conclusion featuring one of the conference attendees.

 - The Kevin Spacey-directed Bobby Darin biopic Beyond the Sea stars the two-time Oscar winner (The Usual Suspects, 1995; American Beauty, 1999) as the 1950s/1960s pop idol and Best Supporting Actor Oscar nominee (Captain Newman, M.D., 1963) who died at age 37 in 1973.
 Also in the cast: Kate Bosworth as Darin’s wife and sometime co-star Sandra Dee (Come September, If a Man Answers, That Funny Feeling), John Goodman, Caroline Aaron, Greta Scacchi, Peter Cincotti, Matt Rippy, and Oscar nominees Bob Hoskins (Mona Lisa, 1986) and Brenda Blethyn (Secrets & Lies, 1996; Little Voice, 1998).

 Liam Neeson and Laura Linney Kinsey image: Fox Searchlight.

 Helen Hunt and Mark Umbers A Good Woman image: Lionsgate.

-“Sex & Politics Among Eclectic + Contentious Toronto Festival Screenings” last updated in September 2021.
+“Sex & Politics Among Eclectic Toronto Film Festival Topics” last updated in November 2022.